NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/nRFCloudLocationServices.rst

 Prerequisites
 *************

-Any nRF Cloud Location Service requires the configuration of your team ID.
+To use any nRF Cloud Location Service, you need to configure your team ID.

 Use the following command to configure your team ID: